On the trail of Picasso in Catalonia

 The cafe Els 4 Gats (The 4 Cats) still looks pretty much as it did in the early 20th century when it was the epicenter of Barcelona's artistic life and one of Picasso's favorite hangouts.

 It's here that Picasso held his first solo exhibition and, most importantly, where he met the local bohemia.
-Fellow, older, painters like Roman Casas and Miquel Utrillo fascinated him with tales of Paris and the wider world.
+Fellow, older, painters like Ramon Casas and Miquel Utrillo fascinated him with tales of Paris and the wider world.

 Picasso would indeed travel to Paris, eventually settling there and becoming the renowned artist we all know.